Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Conclusions and future research

 We constructed a simple example to show that under the contingent pricing policy rather than the preannounced pricing mechanism, (i) prices can be lower, (ii) retailer revenues can be higher, and (iii) consumer surplus can be higher.
 Surprisingly, these three facts are in complete contrast to the case of a retailer selling divisible storable goods \citep{dudine2006storable}.
 Intuitively, under contingent pricing, the retailer can sometimes extract more revenue when the goods are indivisible by performing some price discrimination difficult to overcome for the consumer.
 When the retailer tries to perform a similar price discrimination under the divisible goods setting, the consumer can finely optimize the (continuous) quantities bought, making the price discrimination less effective.
 The example illustrates precisely this phenomenon.
 We then proceed to quantify how much more profitable can the contingent pricing mechanism be with respect to preannounced pricing.
 We showed that for a market with $N$ consumers, a contingent policy can produce a multiplicative factor of $\Omega(\log N)$ more revenues than a preannounced policy.
 This is surprising, since to our knowledge, all previous monopoly models with a finite number of periods have the property that the contingent pricing mechanism cannot significantly outperform the preannounced pricing mechanism.
 Since preannounced pricing strategies are typically easy to implement and popular with consumers, this means there is little practical benefit for a retailer to explore the use of more complex contingent pricing mechanisms.
 Our results, however, provide a setting in which it may indeed be beneficial for the retailer to explore such options.

 This paper leaves interesting questions for future research.
 One of them is to extend the preannounced pricing algorithm of this paper to more general settings such as when storage costs are concave or convex.
 Given that under concave costs, consumers might store goods under preannounced pricing, the construction of such algorithm might not be simple.
 While our results show that there are cases where the retailer revenue is much larger using contingent pricing rather than preannounced pricing, it is unclear whether the opposite is also true.
 That is, are there cases where the revenue obtained using a preannounced pricing is arbitrarily larger than by using a contingent pricing mechanism?
-Finally, another research direction is to characterize the (subgame perfect) Nash equilibrium of the price contingent mechanism. \citet{berbeglia2014} characterized the subgame perfect equilibrium for a durable good pricing problem (which is special case of the problem studied here) and showed that such equilibrium can be computed in polynomial time.
+Another research direction is to characterize the (subgame perfect) Nash equilibrium of the price contingent mechanism. \citet{berbeglia2014} characterized the subgame perfect equilibrium for a durable good pricing problem (which is special case of the problem studied here) and showed that such equilibrium can be computed in polynomial time.
 Extending such characterization or providing a hardness result for the problem studied in this paper is an interesting challenge.
+Finally, it would be interesting to extend the model studied in this paper by incorporating additional constraints appearing often in practice such as, for example, imposing an extra fixed cost every time a consumer makes an order (i.e. ordering cost).